anoxic83/SWOS_Competition_Changer/readme.md

 # Configuration
 To configuration competition use swscc.xml located in plugins folder.

-Warning!
-More than 2 division by nation is not supported yet.

 ```xml
 <?xml version = "1.0" encoding = "UTF-8" ?>
 <!--  SWOS Competition Changer v.0.3.5b -->